 It is the student's responsibility to read and understand the official Midland College attendance and withdrawal policies as stated in the college catalog.
 Students that are tardy, take excessive break time, or leave before completion of the day's exercise (including proper clean-up), may be counted absent.
 This will be at the discretion of the instructor.
 Regular attendance is required to do well in lab.
-Laboratory exercises and laboratory practicals require extensive preparation and set-up.
-The lab instructor's handout will outline policies pertaining to absences.
-It is the student's responsibility to contact the lab instructor regarding absences.
+For safety concerns, students are not allowed to eat or drink in the laboratory, and are expected to follow all safety guidelines as instructed.